 - Questionable or unusual hobbies can ruin your application and take you off the recruitment list.

-whether you choose to or not include hobbies in your resume should entirely depend on your level of experience, the position you are applying for and the industry.
+whether you choose to or not include hobbies in your CV should entirely depend on your level of experience, the position you are applying for and the industry.
 Below is a section to help you decide whether or not you need to include the hobbies and interests section.

 Examples of situations where hobbies and interests add little value